pascalweiss/homelab-infra/README.md

 Traefik functions as a reverse proxy for GitLab, handling:
 - Traffic routing based on hostname
 - TLS termination for HTTPS connections
-- Redirection from HTTP to HTTPS for enhanced security
 - Exposing GitLab services via a clean URL

 #### TLS Encryption

-All traffic to GitLab is encrypted using TLS:
+All traffic to GitLab can be encrypted using TLS:
 - Traefik manages the TLS certificates
 - TLS certificates are mounted from the host into the Traefik container
-- Secure headers are applied through middleware configurations
+- Secure headers are available through middleware configurations
-- Automatic redirection from HTTP to HTTPS using the `redirectToHttps` middleware
+- GitLab internally manages redirection from HTTP to HTTPS

+Note: GitLab is configured to redirect HTTP traffic to HTTPS by default due to its internal configuration.

 #### Self-Signed Certificates